Sensory Safe Spaces

 Balloon River

-Private Party, San Francisco
+Private Party, Berkeley

 Illuminated balloon river installation filling a warehouse hallway with soft lavender and purple light Detail of balloon clouds with LED chase lighting creating a flowing water effect